 The urge toward mysticism is inherent within every person, irrespective of his or her religion.
 This is the urge to experience a dimension beyond the material world, to know and return to a spiritual Essence.
 Some are endowed with it in quantity; others, only in a small amount.
-Some people have a chance to develop and translate it into their daily lives, while others do not.
-Nonetheless, this tendency is present in every human being.
+Generally, some people have a chance to develop and translate this urge into their daily lives, while others do not.
+Nevertheless, this tendency is present in every human being.
 Sufism (or tasawwuf) is but a natural response to this very ancient human urge.

-If Sufism is defined as mysticism or the way of the mystic, then its message addresses all people, not just the followers of one religion.
+What exactly is Sufism?
+Firstly, the message of Sufism addresses all people, and not just the followers of one religion.
 Every faith has its own Sufism.
 In every nation and community there have been Sufis, although they have taken different names and adopted varying practices.

-The human being comprises not only a body of flesh, but another aspect, commonly referred to as “I” or “the self (described in Sufi terms as nafs).
+The human being comprises not only a physical body, but another aspect, commonly referred to as “I” or “the self.
 Mystical experience activates the “I.” Like an electrical current, it runs through an individual, bringing forth untapped potentials.
 With the activation of self comes a certain degree of consciousness and insight.
 A person starts to sense that his or her “I” reflects another “I” – the “I” of a Supreme Being.
 He or she becomes conscious of God acting in and through creation.

 According to Sufi teachings, the path to experiencing the Divine Presence starts within.
 It is said that one who realizes oneself realizes the Lord.
-God is present, but individuals cannot see the Almighty because curtains of ignorance veil their eyes and rust encases their hearts.
+God is present.
+But individuals cannot see the Almighty because of curtains of ignorance veil their eyes and rust encases their hearts.
 The average person is ego-centered.
-Only after he or she has polished the heart and purified the self will the curtains lift, the rust fall away, and the eyes become able to see God.
+Only after he or she has polished the heart and purified the self will the curtains be lifted.
+And then the rust fall away, and the eyes become able to see God.

 Through years of effort, Sufi masters developed a scientific approach to achieving such refinement.
-They discovered that in addition to the mind, human beings have other centers of consciousness that serve as inner faculties for attaining knowledge.
+They discovered that in addition to the mind, human beings have other centers of consciousness.
+These serve as inner faculties for attaining knowledge.
 Foremost among these centers is the heart.
 With diligent practice, teachers of Sufism perfected techniques that activate the heart, cultivating profound intuition and realization.

 The polished heart becomes a mirror that catches the light of truth and reflects it in one’s consciousness.
-With this light dawns the understanding that beyond material phenomena, there exists a Being of which everything in the universe is a reflection.
-One’s own being itself reflects the higher Being.
+With this light dawns the understanding that beyond material phenomena, there exists a greater Beingness; and that everything in the universe is contained in and reflects this Beingness.
+Including one’s own inner self.

 Discovering and fulfilling the Divine potential ultimately results in unflinching faith and certainty of truth.
 One then submits completely to the Almighty, as a drop of rain submits to the ocean.
 One wills only in accordance with the will of God; all acts are performed for God’s sake alone.